-The UK's Office of Tax Simplification ("OTS") published a report in July 2017 on digitising and modernising the stamp duty process the core recommendations of which the Government responded positively to.
-Some of the changes proposed in the report would be very welcome.
-Inevitably, though, it also suggests making the stamp duty charge mandatory, ending the current position under which a purchaser that never needs to rely on the document in question can, in some circumstances, ignore the charge.

-Please see question 2.6 below for details of the stamp duty land tax (or the equivalents in Scotland and Wales) that applies to land transactions in the UK.
+The UK's Office of Tax Simplification ("OTS") published a report in July 2017 on digitising and modernising the stamp duty process, the core recommendations of which initially received a positive response from the Government.
+In July 2019, however, the Government announced that most of the proposed changes have been parked pending a wider review of the stamp duty regime.
+As a result, the physical stamping of documents will, unfortunately, continue.
+Please see question 2.6 below for details of the closely related stamp duty reserve tax, and also of the stamp duty land tax (or the equivalent in each of Scotland and Wales) that applies to land transactions in the UK.